MuhammadTaqi01/drone-detection/README.md

-This project focuses on detecting drones in images or video streams using computer vision techniques and deep learning models.
-The system processes visual data and identifies drones by analyzing patterns, shapes, and features using trained models.
+This project implements a drone detection system using deep learning and computer vision.
+The system is built using the powerful YOLOv8 architecture to detect drones from images and videos.

-The goal of this project is to demonstrate how modern computer vision can be used for aerial object detection, which has applications in security monitoring, surveillance systems, and airspace safety.
+The model is trained on a drone dataset and can perform inference on both images and videos, making it suitable for applications such as airspace monitoring, surveillance, and security systems.